Group5github/Group5.github.io/README.md

 Below is a description of the data

-> The data does not seem to have any null values
+> The data does not have any null values

 ```python
 data.describe()